emecercelik/ar-cvi/readme.md

 `IP_fiware-orion-ld` can be also specified as `auto`.
 In this case, the component will check `FIWARE_ORION_ID` environment variable, which is passed to the container with the `arcvi_run.sh` script.
 That environment variable is filled by the IP Address of the `fiware-orion-ld` container to communicate with the context broker.
 It is recommended to set this as `auto` if the `install.sh` is used to start Fiware containers.

 `checkStatus` is to check the status of the Fiware message.
 If `true`, AR-CVI displays only the `Tasks` with the `inProgress` status.
 Otherwise, the component displays the published tasks with the given `<project_name>` tag in the context id.
+When the status is changed to `complete`, the display will stop.

+`checkRelationship` is to check the `Relationship` attribute of `involves` in the Data Model.
+If `checkRelationship` is `true` and the attribute in the fiware message matches with the config's `relationshipObject`, the content of the message will be displayed.
+This is to ensure that the fiware message aims the AR-CVI component.

+`relationshipObject` defines the `Relationship` attribute's value.

 # Docker image
 ## <a name="docker_ubuntu"></a>Ubuntu